 I’ve practically begged God if the individual has accepted him as their Lord and Savior PLEASE end their suffering.
 Now I realize this isn’t Angie’s call to make but some days it’s too much to bear.

-The Second Way of Coping with Loss is don’t keep your emotions locked up.
+The Second Way of Coping with Loss and Grief is don’t keep your emotions locked up.

 Sweet Friend, If you’re like me you wear your heart and emotions on your sleeve so to speak.
 I’m not someone who can bottle up my emotions and detach myself from the situation.